 Nazaré is a coastal resort north of Lisbon and an increasingly popular destination among surfers and tourists.
 It makes the perfect day trip from Lisbon for independent travellers.

 We highly recommend a few stops along the way to visit the beautiful coastal towns of Peniche, Foz do Arelho and São Martinho do Porto.
-These are also great places for a family holiday, and usually not too hot because of sea breezes.
+These are also great places for a family holiday, usually not too hot during the summer thanks to sea breezes.

 Follow our guide, and use the directions and map below to get oriented.